j-monteiro/NetCoreMariaDbDockerAPI/README.md

 # NetCoreMariaDbDockerAPI
-Test project to create a ASP.NET Core Web API in conjunction with MariaDB using docker
+Test project to create an ASP.NET Core Web API in conjunction with MariaDB using docker